7 Home Insurance Tips for the First-Time Home Buyer

 1. Don’t Wait to Buy a Policy

-In reality, the bank giving you a mortgage is likely going to require proof of insurance before you can close on your loan.
+More than likely, the bank giving you a mortgage will require proof of insurance before you can close on your loan.
 This means that you may need to have an insurance policy in place by your closing date, which is when you sign all the paperwork and the home becomes yours.

 It takes time to shop around for a policy and obtain the necessary coverage.
 If you wait until the last minute, you could end up scrambling to get insured and provide the proof your bank needs to close on your loan.
 Don’t put yourself in this position.
 Start shopping for coverage as soon as you have an accepted offer on the home you’re buying.